- Explore

 Far Right

-The far right in French politics is occupied by two parties, the
+The far right in French politics is occupied principally by the

 Rassemblement